AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 ## Quick Start

-конструктор создает scatter chart с определенными настройками: две x и y оси, образующие рамку отключены тики лейблы закрашиваются правая верхняя и левая нижняя четверти (quarter) отключены гриды минимум и максимум у шкал от 0 до 100

 To create a Quadrant chart, use the {api:anychart#quadrant}anychart.quadrant(){api} chart constructor.

+This constructor creates a scatter chart with some predefined settings:
+* The chart is framed with two X and Y axes.
+* Ticks and labels on the axes are disabled.
+* There are no grids.
+* The minimum and maximum values of the scales are 0 and 100.
+* The right-top and left-bottom quarters are colored.

-If you pass the data to this chart constructor, it creates a marker series.
+If you just pass the data to the chart constructor, it creates a Marker series.
+But you can also create a Marker, Bubble, or Line series explicitly by using one these methods:

-по дефолту - создается маркер серия но также могут быть line и bubble

-To create ... explicitly, call the following methods:

 {api:anychart.charts.Scatter#marker}marker(){api}
 {api:anychart.charts.Scatter#bubble}bubble(){api}